textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 ## Caution

-Though it's possible to completely redesign the HTML markup within an admin-side panel, you are advised not to do it with a plugin.
-Removing and changing admin-side panel elements can make the plugins of other developers who target those DOM elements non-functional.
+Though it's possible to completely redesign the HTML markup within an administration-side panel, you are advised not to do it with a plugin.
+Removing and changing administration-side panel elements can make the plugins of other developers who target those DOM elements non-functional.
 If you must rename selectors (IDs, classes), consider leaving the existing items intact and adding your own, then setting the original's to `display:none` via CSS.

 ## Function definition